Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

     az ml experiment submit -c spark .\distributed_sweep.py

-The results of tuning hyperparameters in Spark cluster, namely logs, best values of hyperparameters and sweeping_results.txt file, can be accessed in Vienna in the same way as in remote DSVM execution.
+The results of tuning hyperparameters in Spark cluster, namely logs, best values of hyperparameters and sweeping_results.txt file, can be accessed in AML Workbench in the same way as in remote DSVM execution.

 ### Architecture Diagram

+[very nice picture!
+I am not sure if it's remote DSVM or Docker on remote DSVM.
+From what I know it's Docker on remote DSVM]

 The following diagram shows end-to-end workflow:
 ![architecture](../Images/architecture.png)